 EXF 2630 SOCCER (CO-ED) (1 credit)

-An introduction to the fundamental skills, rules, and strategies of organized soccer and is designed to further develop individual skills for the intermediate player.
-Students will work on the development of individual skills and team communication and strategies: dribbling, passing, trapping, heading, shooting, goalkeeping, and team strategies in offense and defense.
+An introduction to the fundamental skills, rules and strategies of organized soccer designed to further develop individual skills for the intermediate player.
+Students will work on the development of individual skills and team communication and strategies: dribbling, passing, trapping, heading, shooting, goalkeeping and team strategies in offense and defense.

 EXF 2700 KUNG-FU (1 credit)